 campground, reach the treacherous spot, turn around and go back.
 You

 would not miss much by not seeing the second half of the trail.

 bushes along the trail, and fresh bear scat is commonplace.

 kilometers East of Mission, about to turn left onto Morris Valley Road.

 BC Highway 7 Near Harrison Mills British Columbia Canada

 at a 4-way stop intersection.
 On the left is the beginning of

 Chehalis Forest Service Road, which we

 visited earlier this week.
-But to reach Weaver Lake Campground we need
+But, to reach Weaver Lake Campground, drive straight ahead.

 Morris Valley Road Intersection with Chehalis FSR East of Mission BC